SAP/openui5-docs/docs/Screen_Reader_Support_33fae34.md

 #### APIs in the controls

-Use the specific roles and attributes, based on ARIA 1.1 specifications:

 -   `ariaDetails` association, which sets the `aria-details` attribute for the `sap.m.Image` control.
 It’s used for referencing an element that provides a more detailed information than what is normally provided by the `aria-describedby`.

 -   `ariaHasPopup` property which sets the `aria-haspopup` attribute for `sap.m.Button`, `sap.m.Link,` and `sap.m.Toolbar` \(when active\).
 It’s used for indicating the availability and type of interactive popup element, such as menu or dialog that can be triggered by the control.